TanmaySawankar390/ZEOTAP_APPLICATION_1/README.md

 node index.js
 ```
 2. Testing the Server
-   Open your browser or use a tool like Postman to test the server by accessing http://localhost:3000.
+   Open your browser or use a tool like Postman to test the server or reach live server at http://localhost:3000.

 ### API Endpoints